 How do you arrange an interpreter for Court?

-In the County Court the person who will generally arrange an interpreter for Court is the OPP.
+In the County Court, the OPP solicitor generally books an interpreter for the accused.
 On an appeal they may say that they will not do so but they should and generally can be convinced that they should do so.
 The Charter states that an accused should have an interpreter.

 A telecourt hearing means that they stay at the prison and they attend the proceeding by appearing on a videolink.